ilivinskyi/ilivinskyi/README.md

-# Hi there 👋 I'm Vasily
+# Hi there 👋 I'm Ihor

 - 🇺🇦 I live in Kyiv, Ukraine.
 - 🐍 I'm an Mobile QA Automation engineer